Can You Substitute Fish Sauce for Dashi? These 3 are better

 Fish sauce is essentially fish soy sauce.
 Therefore, soy sauce is most commonly used as an alternative for this condiment.

-However, once again, you won’t get the fishy flavor you are looking for.
+However, once again, you won’t get the fishy flavor you want.
 It can also be replaced with the salty seasoning tamari shoyu, which is basically a gluten-free soy sauce used in Japanese sushi restaurants a lot.

 Although you might be looking for an alternative to fish sauce because you want to get that same taste, but in a vegan-friendly form.